argparse documentation Help

 Example:

-import argparse; struct Params { @PositionalArgument(0) string firstName; @PositionalArgument(1, "lastName") string arg; }
+import argparse; struct Params1 { @PositionalArgument(0) string firstName; @PositionalArgument(1, "lastName") string arg; } struct Params2 { @PositionalArgument string firstName; @PositionalArgument string arg; }